Freegle1643/Customized-Dockerfile-Pool/README.md

 Error: X server is not running
 ```

+Then I met the exactly same error out with the one mentioned in the email above.
+I got confused, because it seemes that two error outputs represent two opposite situation(ie. one suggests X server is running and the other one indicates it's not).

 Some say we can use `netstat -ln` to check if X server is running by identify if there is a process listening port 6000.
 I didn't find any.
 But according to [xserver-xspice : Trusty (14.04) : Ubuntu](https://launchpad.net/ubuntu/trusty/+package/xserver-xspice), this is a package contains *Xspice is an X server and Spice server in one*.
 That where I got confused.

+*It could also be a probelm that the process that occupies display 1 is Xvfb rather than X server.*

 ##### `supervisord.conf`